schnider94/one-conf/README.md

 #### Syncing

-Because we need to sync the Private cloud and the Public Cloud, we have the `sync-service`.
+Because I need to sync the Private cloud and the Public Cloud, I have the `sync-service`.
 This microservice is responsible to stay connected to the RabbitMQ from the public cloud and the database running in the same kubernetes environment.

 It then listens to any changes coming in from either RabbitMQ or MongoDB.
 All MongoDB changes will be filtered for fields that shouldn't leave the private cloud, and all other fields will be forwarded to RabbitMQ.
 All other sync-services listening on RabbitMQ take these changes and push them to their local database.